nonplayer/OldSchoolCharGen/README.md

 ### Current State

 This is still very much a work in progress.
 Currently the code runs once and returns printed output only.
+Right now, there are two main components I'm working on:

+* **Random Character Generator:** a one-click chargen for Old School games (currently only TNU)
+* **Random Monster Treasure Roller:** an app to wuickly roll on monster treasure tables (currently only Dark Dungeons)

 ### How to Use